davidgiga1993/mixing-station-docs/docs/known-issues.md

 ### Turn screen off
 When turning the screen off iOS will terminate any network connections.
 Therefore the app will lose any connections and you have to reconnect.
-It's recommended not to turn the screen of.
+It's recommended keep the screen on.
 By default mixing station keeps the screen on so it will not turn off automatically.